pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 She runs the tests and they all pass.
-However, back when we added our feature without properly driving it out with tests, we added code contingent upon the assumption that this function returned false when passed an odd number:
+However, back when we added our feature without properly driving it out with tests, we added code contingent upon the assumption that this function also returned false when passed an odd number:

 ```ruby